xebia-functional/appsly-android-rest/README.md

 # Usage

-Appsly Android REST allows you to declare your operations as annotated Java methods on a Java interface.
+Appsly Android REST allows you to declare your operations as annotated Java methods on a Java interface that you don't have to implement yourself.
 The interface is used to generate a automatically a proxy instance that does the actual work and taking care of all the implementation details.

 Let's say we were implementing the Open Weather Forecast API to get the weather forecast for the [47 Degrees]() office in Ballard, Seattle.